A few things you should know about me .

 I am a Podcaster.

 With my life pal, Jessica, I created and host Joy Sandwich, a podcast about seeking out the joy in life, even in our dark moments when we just want to scream and cry into fuzzy Totoro pillows.
-I’m also launching You, Me, Empathy in January 2018, a safe space for everyday folks to talk about our struggles.
+I also recently launched You, Me, Empathy in January 2018, a safe space for everyday folks to talk about our mental health struggles.

 I am a Seeker.